siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

  select *
  insert into OutputStream;
  ```
 This query receives information about existing customers of the store from the `CustomerStream` stream.
 It identifies customers that have not visited the store for the last seven days, and outputs that information to the `OutputStream` stream.
-A message is generated from the `OutputStream` stream with information for those customers about the discounts currently offered at the store.
+A message is generated from the `OutputStream` stream with information for those customers about the discounts that are currently offered at the store.

 **Example 3: Detecting the non-occurence of an expected event following another event**
 ```sql